 - Diabetes Education Portal (coming soon)

-This program is deeply influenced by the teachings of Grandmother Renee Thomas Hill.
-According to Grandmother Renee, we must reclaim the knowledge of our ancestors for understanding and awareness in our own lives.
-It is important for our training participants to understand how the loss of traditional knowledge influences our physical health, mental health, emotional health and spiritual health.
-To reclaim the overall health of our ancestors we need to reclaim the traditional knowledge of health and wellness from a holistic approach.
+Based on the teachings of Grandmother Renée Thomas-Hill, to reclaim the overall health of our ancestors we need to reclaim the traditional knowledge of health and wellness from a holistic approach.
 Our teachings are seen as a tool to support participants on their personal journey into restoring their mental, spiritual, emotional and physical balance and well-being, so they can better support their own communities.

 For upcoming training and events click here.